sassafrastech/gather-docs/testimonials.md

 I think it is a testament to the quality of Gather that our most techno-phobic residents have taken to it so well.

 _-- Leila Tite, Monterey Cohousing_

 ---

-Gather is incredibly easy to navigate and makes meals, job choosing, and finding meeting notes much simpler!
-It has a beautiful and friendly-looking design as well!
-I am so grateful for how Gather improves our quality and ease of life in co-housing!

-_-- Anne Heaton, Touchstone Cohousing_

----